the-wright-jamie/the-wright-jamie/README.md

 ### Hi there 👋

+Most of the contributions I will do will happen in the organisation I'm a part of on this account.
+You can't see the projects in there right now, but soon I wlll open source the project once I graduate :P

 <!--
 **the-wright-jamie/the-wright-jamie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.